LHentges/LanceOtron/README.md

 ## Python Packages

 LanceOtron was built using Python 3.8.3 and TensorFlow 2.
 The models have been saved such that a TensorFlow 1 setup could be used making only minor amendments to the scripts (see note in modules folder).
-Additional packages were used for benchmarking LanceOtron (N.B. [bedtools](https://github.com/arq5x/bedtools2) needs to be installed to use the python implementation).
-See [requirements.txt](requirements.txt) for specific versions used.
+Additional packages were used for benchmarking LanceOtron - N.B. [bedtools](https://github.com/arq5x/bedtools2) needs to be installed to use *pybedtools*.
+See [requirements.txt](requirements.txt) for specific version numbers used.

 **Required Python Packages for LanceOtron:**
 > * scipy